caithmac/Satellite-signals/README.md

 I was able to successfully track and capture images from NOAA satellites.
 However, I was still working on automating the entire process at the time of writing the project report.

-Overall, my major project was a successful attempt to develop an autonomous Yagi antenna for satellite tracking.
+Overall, my major project was a successful attempt to develop an autonomous Cross-Yagi antenna for satellite tracking.
 I made significant progress towards this goal, and my work has the potential to be used by other hobbyists and researchers.

 I am proud of what I accomplished with this project, and I am excited to see how it can be used in the future.